nomandhoni-cs/myJavaScriptJourney/README.md

 - Typing.com is a Great Resource for Learn Typing
 - Typing Master Desktop APP
 - Test Typing Speed from Various Website

+## How JavaScripts Works DOM

+### Interview Questions
+- Definition of Java Script
+- Sequence of Script file